 The following non-performing exposures with forbearance measures shall be identified in separate columns:

 exposures which are considered to be impaired in accordance with the applicable accounting framework.
-Under IFRS, the amount of credit-impaired assets (Stage 3), including purchased or originated credit-impaired assets shall be reported in this column;
+Under IFRS, the amount of credit-impaired assets (Stage 3), including purchased or originated credit-impaired assets reported in this stage in accordance with paragraph 77 of this Part shall be reported in this column;

 exposures in respect of which a default is considered to have occurred in accordance with Article 178 of CRR.